thremulation-station/thremulation-station/packer/README.md

 Move to the directory specific to your target box and execute packer with the build option followed by the JSON file.
 Example:

+1. Download the Virtualbox Guest Additions ISO locally:
+    - `cd packer/_iso/ && curl -O https://download.virtualbox.org/virtualbox/6.1.26/VBoxGuestAdditions_6.1.26.iso`
+2. Move into a box folder:
-1. `cd thremulation-station/packer/vbox-centos7`
+    - `cd ../packer/vbox-centos7`
+3. Run the build:
+    - `packer build centos7.json`
-2. `$ packer build centos7.json`
+    - `PACKER_LOG=1 packer build centos7.json`
-3. WAIT...
+4. WAIT...

 Upon a successful run, the Vagrant .box files are saved to the `../_output` folder.